rwsgithubcf/shield-addon-bbr-boshrelease/README.md

 Release][1], and only in cases where the bbr utilities are missing.

-To colocate this BOSH release with your shield-agent instance group, just add a new job to the group:
+To colocate this specific `v0.2.2` BOSH release with your shield-agent instance group, just add a new job to the group:

 ```yaml